Schlomon/Vaadin-MozillaDeepSpeech/README.md

 # Vaadin with Mozilla DeepSpeech
-This is an example poject of integrating Mozilla DeepSpeech into a Vaadin 14 LTS project:
+This is an example project of integrating Mozilla DeepSpeech into a Vaadin 14 LTS project:

 * [Vaadin](https://vaadin.com/)
 * [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech)